- Manufacturing in Mexico

 - Client Success

-On November 1st, 2006 the Mexican Federal Government published the Maquila and Export Service Program (IMMEX Decree), with the objective of increasing the competitiveness of Mexico’s export sector.
-The IMMEX Program is a benefit that foreign manufacturers can apply for, which allows the temporary importation of materials that are used in an industrial process or service.
-Manufacturers in Mexico under the IMMEX program produce, transform, repair or package foreign goods imported temporarily for subsequent export, without the need for payment of import tax, countervailing duties and value added tax, if certified.
+On November 1st, 2006 the Mexican Federal Government published the Maquila and Export Service Program (IMMEX Decree) for foreign companies, with the objective of increasing the competitiveness of Mexico’s export sector.
+The IMMEX Program Mexico is a benefit that foreign manufacturers can apply for, which allows the temporary importation of raw materials that are used in an industrial process or service.
+Manufacturers in Mexico under the IMMEX program (programa immex) produce, transform, repair or package foreign goods imported temporarily for subsequent export, without the need for payment of import tax, countervailing duties and value added tax, if certified.

 In late 2013, the Mexican legislature passed a tax reform eliminating the exemption of Value Added Tax (VAT) for temporary imports previously available to maquiladora companies operating as an IMMEX.
 The change resulted in a 16 percent VAT for all imports, regardless of the location of the manufacturing facility within Mexico.